-CRPS can occur in both adults and children of any age and ethnic background although data suggests it is more common in women and between the ages of 50 and 70 years.
-Some people experience longer term pain after a limb fracture but a large proportion (approximately 80-85%) of those affected recover spontaneously with or without treatment and many are never diagnosed with CRPS by a doctor.
+CRPS occurs in about 7% of people who break a limb, have limb surgery or have other injuries to a limb and in the majority of cases it will get better within the first year.
+It can occur in both adults and children of any age and ethnic background although data suggests it is more common in women and between the ages of 50 and 70 years.
+Some people experience longer term pain after a broken bone but a large proportion (approximately 80-85%) of those affected recover spontaneously with or without treatment and many are never diagnosed with CRPS by a doctor.
 For a very small number of people CRPS can result in a severe disability and this can have a negative impact on their quality of life.

 CRPS is a well-recognised condition and is not considered a psychological problem; however it can be very distressing because chronic pain can affect our mood and ability to lead a full life.

 This pain is not well understood and it is still unclear whether it can be considered purely as neuropathic pain (nerve pain).
 After an injury the nervous system responds to the trauma by increasing our response to pain and causing inflammation (swelling) to the injured area.
 This helps to protect the area and stops us from using the limb which may cause further injury.
 It may be this response that becomes over sensitized or changes to the signaling along the pain pathway that then leads to CRPS developing.
 However the cause is still unknown.

 Diagnosing CRPS is difficult as there is no single blood test, x-ray or scan that can confirm it so it is made solely on the clinical signs and symptoms that are present.
 In 2012 UK guidelines on CRPS were produced to help doctors diagnose CRPS and make timely referrals to the correct specialists.
 The doctor will see if there are a range of symptoms that fall into some or all of these categories:

 - Motor dysfunction (weakness) and changes to the hair, nails and skin